fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Director of Product

-  Dayton is our Product Director.
-Prior to joining Fight for the Future, he developed and managed a variety of digital products for companies like EA and Disney / ABC Television Group.
-He is excited to join the team and help protect internet freedom.
+  Prior to joining FFTF, Dayton developed and managed a variety of digital products for companies like EA and Disney / ABC Television Group.
+He is leading our work to build websites, tech, and online products that can speak to millions.

 ---
 [tc0]: /img/page/aboutus/teampic/tiff.png